rnPedro/Compass/README.md

 # 🖥️ Curso Git Udemy

 Welcome to the Git Essentials Guide!
-This document is a comprehensive resource for understanding and mastering Git, the most popular version control system.
+This document is a comprehensive resource for understanding and mastering Git seen in the course, the most popular version control system.

 ## Table of Contents
 1. [Introduction](#introduction)